Featured

 Getting involved in extracurricular activities while in nursing school can help you expand your experience, make new friends and create professional connections.

-Nelly Coto, BSN, RN and 2013 graduate from Chamberlain’s Houston campus, knows this firsthand.
-She was involved in a number of extracurricular activities and groups which positively impacted her growth as a student.
-"Getting involved was great," said Coto.
-"It let me dive right into all things nursing and really helped me immerse myself in what it meant to be a nurse."
+Nelly Coto, BSN, RN and graduate from Chamberlain’s Houston campus, knows this firsthand.
+She was involved in a number of extracurricular activities and groups that positively impacted her growth as a student.
+“Getting involved was great,” said Coto.
+“It let me dive right into all things nursing and really helped me immerse myself in what it meant to be a nurse.”

-Below are three reasons you should get involved, and how it helped prepare Nelly Coto to become the nurse she is today.
+Below are three reasons you should get involved — and how it helped prepare Nelly Coto to become the nurse she is today.

 1. Make professional connections